DesmondZuo/E4980A_MATLAB_Monitor/README.md

 This program is tested on MATLAB 2015b 32bits (must be 32bits due to the IVI-COM driver restriction)

+Note: Instrument Control Package must be installed.
+You can install it by checking the box during MATLAB installation.

 If it doesn't work, check resourceDesc @ about line 25, use Keysight Connection Expert to determine the real address The address I am using is for connection via USB.